-- Both demand and supply side create opportunities - Technology & engineering related: Assessment & extraction, treatment and purification. - metering, quality monitoring, operation & maintenance of bottled water, bore wells and irrigation and sustainable development has become increasingly important.
+- Both demand and supply side create opportunities - Technology & engineering related: Assessment & extraction, treatment and purification, - metering, quality monitoring, operation & maintenance of bottled water, bore wells and irrigation planning that will meet the demands of a growing population.
+India is booming and sustainable development has become increasingly important.
 With cities generating two-thirds of the country's economic output, an increasing number of Indians are leaving rural areas to seek employment in cities, relying on an efficient urban infrastructure.